-There are a couple of rules to cooking pasta correctly, but here are several which are most important.
+There are a couple of rules to cooking pasta.
+Here are several that I follow.
 Cook the pasta in plenty of well salted, boiling water.
 When the water is at a rolling boil, add the pasta and stir to keep the strands from sticking together.
-Oil shouldn’t be added to the water.
-Also, do not rinse the pasta as this washes the away the starch.
-Always reserve a little of the cooking water to add to the sauce if necessary.
+Oil should never be added to the water.
+Also, don’t rinse the pasta afterwards.
+It needs that starchy coating to get the sauce to cling.
+Always reserve a little of the cooking water to loosen the sauce up.

-Lastly, toss the pasta and sauce together, ensuring that the first bite is as good and delicious as the last.
-When mixed together, the sauce clings to the starchy strands of pasta, which is exactly what you want, especially when serving long stranded spaghetti or linguine.
+Lastly, toss the pasta and sauce together.
+This simple step ensures that the first bite is as good as the last.
+When mixed together.

 Prosciutto Meatballs and spaghetti

 - a handful flat leaf parsley, finely chopped

 - zest of half a lemon